MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wpumodifyifshandle.md

 If no error occurs,
-<b>WPUModifyIFSHandle</b> returns the modified socket handle.
+**WPUModifyIFSHandle** returns the modified socket handle.
 Otherwise, it returns INVALID_SOCKET, and a specific error code is available in <i>lpErrno</i>.